 Several factors have been characterized as risks for the development of age-related diseases such as: genomic predispositions, telomeric and epigenetic alterations, mitochondrial dysfunction and cellular senescence (López-Otín et al., 2013).
 Also, chronic systemic inflammation might lead to higher risk of developing cardiovascular disease, both representing a major cause of death in people over 65 years old (Ferrucci & Fabbri, 2018).

 Long-lived individuals (LLIs) represent a good model of healthy aging since, during the years, they have escaped the development of age-related diseases and show good health.
 Investigating aging mechanisms and, even more, how LLIs have developed a healthy aging process, is of great interest to unravel potential biomarkers that could prolong human lifespan and/or promote healthy aging.
-Even though plasma proteomics is very challenging due to the large dynamic range with some highly abundant proteins that can mask lower abundance proteins (Anderson & Anderson, 2002) and the lack of high-throughput approaches, the study of circulating proteins from plasma can contribute to the identification of unique protein signatures in the elderly population.
-The potential of plasma proteomics for the study of aging can also be seen from a growing number of recent studies on plasma proteome changes as function of aging (Lehallier et al., 2019; Moaddel et al., 2021)(recently reviewed in (Moaddel et al., 2021) and shown in (Lehallier et al., 2019)).
+Even though plasma proteomics is very challenging, due to the large dynamic range with some highly abundant proteins that can mask lower abundance proteins (Anderson & Anderson, 2002), and due to the lack of high-throughput approaches, the study of circulating proteins from plasma could contribute to the identification of unique protein signatures in the elderly population.
+The potential of plasma proteomics for the study of aging can also be seen from a growing number of recent studies on plasma proteome changes as function of aging (Lehallier et al., 2019; Moaddel et al., 2021) .

 In the present study, we analyzed the plasma proteome of a Sicilian cohort of healthy individuals in the age range 20-100+ with the aim of identifying protein patterns across the lifespan that are specifically related to healthy aging.

-Specifically we have used a high-throughput automated protein digestion approach to reduce the variability between samples combined with a data-independent acquisition (DIA) method to deepen protein coverage.
-Using this plasma proteomics approach in combination with statistical analysis we could confirm some of the findings from other aging studies and further identify new proteins that could play an important role in healthy aging.
+In detail we have used a high-throughput automated protein digestion approach, to reduce the variability between samples, combined with a data-independent acquisition (DIA) method to deepen protein coverage.
+Using this plasma proteomics approach in combination with statistical analysis we could confirm some of the findings from other aging studies and we have been able to further identify new proteins that could play an important role in healthy aging.

-3 RESULTS
+2 RESULTS

 In the present study a primary aim was to use an untargeted approach for analysis of plasma to reveal proteins that could be associated to aging and other health factors.
 Specifically, we used an automated high-throughput plasma protein preparation method and combined it with DIA LC-MS/MS to identify differentially abundant proteins in plasma between different age groups from a healthy Sicilian cohort.
-We further aimed to use the dataset to investigate if plasma proteome differences correlating to other factors could be revealed.
+We further aimed to use the dataset to investigate if plasma proteome differences correlating to other anthropometric factors could be revealed.

 Plasma aging proteome overview

 The current study included a total of 86 plasma samples from healthy men and women aged 20 to 95+ years.
 A schematic overview of the samples and the workflow employed is displayed in Figure 1.
-Further individuals’ information regarding clinical and biochemical parameters as well as BMI, age and location (origin of the samples) are reported in Supplementary 1.
+Further individuals’ information regarding clinical and biochemical parameters as well as BMI, age and location (origin of the samples) are reported in Supplementary Table 1.

 By using an automated sample processing and a label-free approach on undepleted plasma combined with data independent acquisition (DIA) a total amount of 435 proteins were identified and quantified.
-After inspection of the data, some proteins were removed due to more than 50% missing values and the final protein list 410 proteins.
+After inspection of the data, some proteins were removed due to more than 50% missing values and the final protein list contained 410 proteins.